Jianningli/autoimplant/README.md

 ### Data
 The training and testing set can be found at the AutoImplant challenge website (https://autoimplant.grand-challenge.org/).
 ### Codes
-The codes run through Python '3.6.8' with tensorflow '1.4.0' on win10 with GTX Nvidia 1070 GPU.
+The codes run through <ins>Python '3.6.8' with tensorflow '1.4.0' on win10 with GTX Nvidia 1070 GPU</ins>.
 Other python and tensorflow versions have not been tested.

 >in the **main.py:** (if no GPU available, set ```os.environ['CUDA_VISIBLE_DEVICES'] = '-1```)